This post is also available in: Nederlands

 The owner of the car needs to pay for the Rego and can choose for the duration of 3, 6 or 12 months.
 The Rego is registered on the car, so always check if there is still Rego on the car before you buy it.
 This will save you some costs.
 In general, it is not a problem to buy a car without Rego, it just means that you have to do some extra paperwork and pay for the time you want to have the Rego for.

-To make sure you buy a car that is safe, you can check if the car has been serviced and if the car has a roadworthy certificate.
+When you buy your own car to travel around in Australia, you have to make sure that it is safe.
+You can do this by checking if the car has been serviced and if the car has a roadworthy certificate.

-During a service the engine oil and the air and oil filter are checked.
-The tires, brakes, belts, filters and hoses als get a check.
+During service, the engine oil and the air and oil filter are checked.
+The tires, brakes, belts, filters, and hoses also get a check.

 Although this might be the very basics of a safe car, it is important that servicing is done every 10K that is driven or every 6 months (if you drive less than 10K in 6 months time).
 If the car isn’t serviced accordingly, you should not even think about buying the car.